-This past week I traveled to NYC for the 4th time.
+This past week, I traveled to NYC for the fourth time.
 The energy of this city is incredible, and every time I visit, I feel this electric creativity wash over my body.

 As many of you know, traveling in general sparks some anxiety in me, but when you toss NYC energy on top of it all, it tends to get a bit… magnified.

 Sprinkle in the fact that I am annoyingly claustrophobic (planes, elevators, subways… oh my!) and I’ve got some serious emotions to deal with.